louispool/deskpi-super6c/README.md

 - [The DIY Life: Turing Pi 2 Cluster](https://www.the-diy-life.com/raspberry-pi-cm4-cluster-running-kubernetes-turing-pi-2/)

-## Step 1: Assemble the Board
+# Step 1: Assemble the Board

-## Step 2: Install the OS
+# Step 2: Install the OS
-We are going to install Raspberry Pi OS to the CM4's using the [Raspberry Pi Imager](https://www.raspberrypi.com/software/)
+We are going to install Raspberry Pi OS to the CM4's using the [Raspberry Pi Imager](https://www.raspberrypi.com/software/).

-### eMMC
+## eMMC

 The DeskPi functions as an IO Board and has micro-usb connectors next to each Compute Module.
-Note that CM1's usb connector is on the back of the [board](https://github.com/DeskPi-Team/super6c/blob/main/assets/port_definitions.png).
+Note that CM4#1's usb connector is on the back of the [board  where the IO ports are located](https://github.com/DeskPi-Team/super6c/blob/main/assets/port_definitions.png).

 1. Install or compile [`rpiboot`](https://github.com/raspberrypi/usbboot) for your host OS.
 A windows installer is available here https://github.com/raspberrypi/usbboot/tree/master/win32.
 2. Download and install the [Raspberry PI Imager](https://www.raspberrypi.com/software/) for your host OS.